-- -IP-address when the static access is used, PPTP server will be accessed from this address: - -Subnet musk subnet mask for static access; - -DNS when the static access is used, local area network DNS; - -Gateway-when the static access is used, gateway for PPTP server access (if necessary). - L2TP operation mode when the Internet access is established via a tunnel, using L2TP.
+- IP address-when the static access is used, PPTP server will be accessed from this address; - Subnet mask-subnet mask for static access; - DNS-when the static access is used, local area network DNS; - Gateway-when the static access is used, gateway for PPTP server access (if necessary). - PPTP operation mode when the Internet access is established via a tunnel, using PPTP.
+When 'PPTP' is selected, the following parameters will be available for editing: - PPTP Server PPTP server address (domain name or IP address in IPv4 format); - User name username for authorization on PPTP server; - Password password for authorization on PPTP server; - Secondary access type of access to local area network resources and PPTP server.
+You may select 2 options: - DHCP dynamic access when IP address and other required parameters are obtained via DHCP; - Static in this case, you should specify PPTP server access settings manually: - IP address when the static access is used, PPTP server will be accessed from this address; - Subnet mask subnet mask for static access; - DNS when the static access is used, local area network DNS; - Gateway when the static access is used, gateway for PPTP server access (if necessary). - L2TP operation mode when the Internet access is established via a tunnel, using L2TP.
 When 'L2TP' is selected, the following parameters will be available for editing: - L2TP server L2TP server address (domain name or IP address in IPv4 format); - Username-username for authorization on L2TP server; - Password-password for authorization on L2TP server; - Secondary access-type of access to local area network resources and L2TP server.

-DHCP-dynamic access when IP address and other required parameters are obtained via DHCP.

-Static-in this case, you should specify L2TP server access settings manually:

-- -IP address-when the static access is used, PPTP server will be accessed from this address. - -Netmask-subnet mask for static access. - -DNS-when the static access is used, local area network DNS. - -Gateway-when the static access is used, gateway for L2TP server access (if necessary).
+You may select 2 options: - DHCP-dynamic access when IP address and other required parameters are obtained via DHCP; - Static-in this case, you should specify L2TP server access settings manually: - IP address-when the static access is used, PPTP server will be accessed from this address. - Netmask-subnet mask for static access. - DNS-when the static access is used, local area network DNS. - Gateway-when the static access is used, gateway for L2TP server access (if necessary).